puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 	mv puppetlabs-apache-* apache
 {% endaside %}

 Great job!
 You've just installed your first module from the Forge.
 Pretty easy don't you think?
-We also went ahead and wrote the `lvmguide` module we will need.
+We also went ahead and created the `lvmguide` module we will need.
 You will find this module in the `modulepath` directory as well.

 ### The lvmguide and apache modules